JeremieRD/iot-app-template/README.md

 ##### Create pipline

 1. Open the home page of your Jenkins installation
-2. Click “New Item” on the left-hand menu
+2. Click `New Item` on the left-hand menu
-3. Enter a name and selet "Pipeline"
+3. Enter a name and selet `Pipeline`
 ![Pipeline](images/pipeline.png)

-Next select the box that says "This project is parameterized", in total there will be 7 string parameters
+Next select the box that says `This project is parameterized`, in total there will be 7 string parameters

 1. TENANTID - ID of your tenant: id.davra.com
 2. HOST - Vanity URL created in the routes section of your microservice